Warren118/IRIS-Benchmark/README.md

 ## 🧩 Extensibility: An Open Framework

-IRIS is a generalizable framework; our paper presents one instance. [cite_start]The attributes we chose (age, gender, skin tone) [cite: 173, 174, 175] [cite_start]are among the most common in the literature and are well-supported by datasets, but the IFS/RFS/BIS methodology and the high-dimensional fairness space workflow themselves are inherently extensible[cite: 247, 248].
+IRIS is a generalizable framework; our paper presents one instance.
+The attributes we chose (age, gender, skin tone) are among the most common in the literature and are well-supported by datasets, but the IFS/RFS/BIS methodology and the high-dimensional fairness space workflow themselves are inherently extensible.

-[cite_start]Researchers can apply IRIS to new attributes (e.g., disability, emotion) or dimensions (e.g., Causal Fairness)  by utilizing our extensible design:
+Researchers can apply IRIS to new attributes (e.g., disability, emotion) or dimensions (e.g., Causal Fairness)  by utilizing our extensible design:
-* **Open High-Dimensional Space:** Our core methodology projects metrics into an open space. [cite_start]New, computable metrics can be seamlessly incorporated as new dimensions without invalidating the existing framework.
+* **Open High-Dimensional Space:** Our core methodology projects metrics into an open space.
+New, computable metrics can be seamlessly incorporated as new dimensions without invalidating the existing framework.
-* **Robust Normalization Strategy:** We deliberately avoid data-driven min-max or z-score normalization. [cite_start]We use normalization by theoretical maximums or log transforms, ensuring score stability and additivity for new metrics[cite: 661, 663].
+* **Robust Normalization Strategy:** We deliberately avoid data-driven min-max or z-score normalization.
+We use normalization by theoretical maximums or log transforms, ensuring score stability and additivity for new metrics.
-* **Modular ARES Toolchain:** ARES is an adaptive expert system. [cite_start]New attributes can be evaluated by simply training a new lightweight expert and adding it to the ARES routing network[cite: 790, 791, 792].
+* **Modular ARES Toolchain:** ARES is an adaptive expert system.
+New attributes can be evaluated by simply training a new lightweight expert and adding it to the ARES routing network.
-* [cite_start]**Swappable Data:** For RFS, we use BLS and Eurostat data as examples[cite: 796]. [cite_start]Researchers can substitute this with any real-world distribution matching their target region or context[cite: 801].
+* **Swappable Data:** For RFS, we use BLS and Eurostat data as examples.
+Researchers can substitute this with any real-world distribution matching their target region or context.

 ---